 Then the trichologist will tell you that which type of the hair loss you are suffering from and its severity.

-Trichologist will evaluate your hair loss treatment options and may recommend you to get a proper alopecia treatment in Dubai from the hair transplant center.
+Trichologist will evaluate your hair loss treatment options and may recommend you to get a proper alopecia treatment in Dubai from Hair Transplant Dubai Clinic.